 Some jobs will indicate that applicants must be eligible for Federal Work-Study (FWS).
 Look for this information in the QUALIFICATIONS section of the job posting.
 Please do not apply for FWS jobs if you are not eligible.

 13. What are Community Service Workers and why are these Federal Work-Study jobs located away from the LETU campus?

-The Higher Education Act (HEA) states that one of the purposes of the Federal Work Study (FWS) program is “…to encourage students receiving Federal student financial assistance to participate in community service activities that will benefit the Nation and engender in the students a sense of social responsibility and commitment to the community.”
+The Higher Education Act (HEA) states that one of the purposes of the Federal Work Study (FWS) program is “…to encourage students receiving Federal student financial assistance to participate in community service activities that will benefit the Nation and engender in the students a sense of social responsibility and commitment to the community.
 The HEA requires that all higher education institutions participating in the FWS program allocate at least 7% of their annual FWS funding to student jobs that provide community service.
-LETU meets this federal mandate by partnering with Longview ISD (Reading Buddies and STEMbuds), Buckner Children & Family Services, and the City of Longview.
+LETU meets this federal mandate by partnering with Longview ISD (Reading Buddies and STEMbuds), Buckner Children & Family Services, East Texas Literacy Council and the City of Longview.
 Campus Jobs makes every effort to place students in service learning positions that correlate with students’ academic programs or career objectives, encouraging a holistic approach to work and school.
 The added benefit to LETU students is that they gain from work experience in fields that might be of interest to their future careers.